GOVERNANCE GUIDELINES

 • serve as liaison between the chairman and the independent directors;

-• review matters such as meeting agendas, meeting schedules to assure that there is sufficient time for discussion of all agenda items, and, where appropriate, information sent to the board;
+• review and communicate with the chairman about matters such as meeting agendas, meeting schedules to assure that there is sufficient time for discussion of all agenda items, and, where appropriate, information sent to the board;

 • if requested by major shareholders, ensure that he or she is available for consultation and direct communication.